keldonia/bTime/documentation/bTimeFactory.md

 ## `#parseBString`

-The `#parseBString` method converts a binary string in to a number so that it may be operated on, eg '10' = 2.
+The `#parseBString` method converts a bString in to a number so that it may be operated on, eg '10' = 2.

 ```typescript
   // If using the scheduler